 Used Lexus CT 200h buying guide

-Not that buyers seem to mind – the Lexus CT is a perennial high-achiever in our Driver Power customer satisfaction survey.
-Owners find the CT reliable, and Lexus dealers are highly praised.
-Whatever we think about it dynamically, it’s certainly an easy car to own.
-That, coupled with a series of revisions makes it a good used buy.
+Not that buyers seem to mind – the CT was a perennial high achiever in the annual Driver Power customer satisfaction survey.
+Owners find the car itself reliable, and Lexus dealers are always highly praised for their customer service.
+So this is certainly an easy car to own and can make a great used buy.

-From 2011 to 2013 the range was comprised of SE-I, SE-L (which added leather trim, heated front seats and rear parking sensors) and SE-L Premier (which gained a push-button start, powered seats, an excellent Mark Levinson stereo, sat nav and rear parking camera).
+From 2011 to 2013, the range was comprised of SE-I, SE-L (which added leather trim, heated front seats and rear parking sensors) and SE-L Premier (which gained a push-button start, powered seats, an excellent Mark Levinson stereo, sat nav and a rear parking camera).

 Used Lexus CT 200h alternatives